 Sasha Greenhalgh Photography

-Known for her “purity and flawless range” (South Florida Classical Review), soprano Sarah Moyer’s most recent work as a concert artist includes Barber’s Knoxville: Summer of 1915, Pergolesi’s Stabat Mater, Grant’s SALT (world premiere), as well as countless Bach cantatas with Emmanuel Music, and Monteverdi’s Lamento della Nympha with Skylark Vocal Ensemble.
-She has also performed as a soloist with the Cape Symphony Orchestra, Aspen Chamber Symphony, Bourbon Baroque, Lost Dog New Music Ensemble, Boston Modern Orchestra Project, and Emmanuel Music, among others.
-She has debuted world premieres by Harbison: No better time, Kallembach: Easter Oratorio, Theofanidis: Four Levertov Settings, and Runestad: The Hope of Loving, and American premieres by Melani: Teodora and Regina Coeli a5. and Nørgård: Nova Genitura and Seadrift.
+Known for her “purity and flawless range” (South Florida Classical Review), soprano Sarah Moyer’s most recent and upcoming work as a concert artist includes performances with Oklahoma Baroque Orchestra, Boulder Bach Festival, Haydn’s Creation with Fort Lewis College, Gjielo’s Dreamweaver with Kantorei for SWACDA, Jomelli’s Requiem with Baroque Chamber Orchestra of Colorado, Bach’s St. Matthew Passion and St. John Passion with Colorado Bach Ensemble, Handel’s Messiah with Bourbon Baroque, Barber’s Knoxville: Summer of 1915, Pergolesi’s Stabat Mater, as well as countless Bach cantatas with Emmanuel Music, and Monteverdi’s Lamento della Nympha with Skylark Vocal Ensemble.
+She has also performed as a soloist with the Cape Symphony Orchestra, Aspen Chamber Symphony, Lost Dog New Music Ensemble, and Boston Modern Orchestra Project, among others.
+As a soloist, she has performed world premieres by Harbison: No better time than now, Theofanidis: Four Levertov Settings, Runestad: The Hope of Loving, Cohen: Sauntering Songs, Kallembach: Easter Oratorio, and Grant: SALT, and American premieres by Melani: Teodora and Nørgård: Nova Genitura and Seadrift.

 As a choral artist, she appears with GRAMMY® nominated groups Skylark, Seraphic Fire, Conspirare, Clarion Music Society, True Concord, as well as Santa Fe Desert Chorale, Variant 6, Spire, The Thirteen, and Ensemble Origo.
-She can be heard as a soloist on Skylark’s GRAMMY® nominated albums Seven Words from the Cross and Once Upon a Time, and is excited to have joined Variant 6 for their newest album Fall and Decline, music by Gregory Brown.
-She has also recorded albums with Seraphic Fire (Mercy, in Hildegard’s Ordo Virtutum), Santa Fe Desert Chorale, Lorelei, Boston Revels (soloist), and Boston Modern Orchestra Project.
+She can be heard as a soloist on Skylark’s GRAMMY® nominated albums Seven Words from the Cross, Once Upon a Time, and It’s a Long Way, as well as many other Skylark albums, and has also recorded albums with Variant 6, Seraphic Fire (Mercy, in Hildegard’s Ordo Virtutum), Santa Fe Desert Chorale, Lorelei, Boston Revels (soloist), True Concord, and Boston Modern Orchestra Project.